- How HubPages Works

 As it relates to online advertising revenue (and the Ad Program), an impression typically means an "ad impression", and occurs whenever an ad appears on an article and is presumably seen by a visitor.

 With regards to your Ad Program reports, you are paid based on "page impressions," which are article views.
-Each page impression can include up to 4 individual ad impressions, depending on: whether ads are turned on, the length of the article, and whether a given location has "time" to show an ad in case the viewer navigates away from the article.
+Each page impression can include several individual ad impressions, depending on: whether ads are turned on, the length of the article, and whether a given location has "time" to show an ad in case the viewer navigates away from the article.
 The CPM for an individual is determined based on the value of individual impressions based on traffic characteristics.Permalink

 - What does CPM mean?